EricssonResearch/Robust-Tracking-MPC-over-Lossy-Networks/Results/README.md

 The folder consist of four scripts and a module `Cartpole`, which implements the cartpole simulator in PyBullet.
 We compare the [Remote MPC of Pezzutto et al.](https://ieeexplore.ieee.org/document/9452064) with our Remote Tube MPC and the extended Remote Tube MPC in our paper and in the plots and animations the scripts in this folder creates.

-> :exclamation: In our submitted paper, we used a different set for $\mathbb{W}$, which turned out do be calculated in an incorrect manner.
-We have updated the scripts here to accomodate for the correct set.
-However, the correctly computed set $\mathbb{W}$ did not change the outcome of the results significantly.

-Below you can see the architecture of our proposed remote tube MPC algorithm (Figure 2 in our paper)
+Below you can see the architecture of our proposed remote tube MPC algorithm (Figure 2 in our paper):

 <img src="../figures/Architecture.png" alt="Architecture of our approach" width="450">